-All default and optional coverage reports listed in the two tables below use the following default rules for counting reads and bases:
+All default and optional coverage reports listed in Table 7 and Table 8 below use the following default rules for counting reads and bases:

 - Duplicate reads are ignored.

 - Soft and/or hard-clipped bases are ignored

-- Reads with MAPQ=0 are ignored.
+- ▶ Reads with MAPQ=0 are ignored.

 - Overlapping mates are double-counted.